-Hay Green Farm can be found on the 1887 Ordnance Survey map; on the site of Old Barn Road.
+Hay Green Farm can be found on the 1887 Ordnance Survey map on the site of Old Barn Road.
 It was a long low single-storey building but with dormer windows in the roof.
 For a simple brick farmhouse, it boasted a rather elaborate neo-classical pedimented doorway.
-First documented in 1540, it was demolished in 1927 as new housing crept nearer.
+First documented in 1540, it was demolished in 1927 as new housing development crept nearer.

 Allotments were laid out on Hay Green Road on land given by George Cadbury.
 Bungalows were subsequently built on that site and the allotments transferred to the present site off High Heath Close.